Cyclones26/cyclones-bot/README.md

 - `roster_alerts.yml` — every 3 hours
 - `daily_recap.yml` — daily at 12:00 UTC
 - `weekly_summary.yml` — Mondays at 13:00 UTC
+- `player_tracker.yml` — Thursdays at 14:00 UTC (offset from the others so
+  it doesn't race them over commits or the X rate limit)

 Setup:
 1. Push this repo to GitHub.
 2. **Settings → Secrets and variables → Actions** → add `X_API_KEY`,
    `X_API_SECRET`, `X_ACCESS_TOKEN`, `X_ACCESS_SECRET`.
 3. **Settings → Actions → General → Workflow permissions** → "Read and
-   write permissions" (the workflows commit `state.json` back to the repo after each run so the bot never double-posts — GitHub Actions runners are thrown away after every job, so state has to live in the repo itself, not on disk).
+   write permissions" (the workflows commit `state.json` (Updates 1-3) or `tracked_players.json` (Update 4) back to the repo after each run so the bot never double-posts — GitHub Actions runners are thrown away after every job, so state has to live in the repo itself, not on disk).
 4. Use the "Run workflow" button (`workflow_dispatch`) to trigger a manual test run before trusting the cron.
+For `player_tracker.yml` specifically, that first manual run just seeds the watchlist from the current roster — it won't tweet anything until a *second* run sees a real change, so don't be alarmed when run #1 is silent on X.

 ### PythonAnywhere (alternative — simplest if you don't want GitHub Actions)

 1. Upload the project folder (Files tab) or `git clone` it from a Bash console.
 2. `pip install -r requirements.txt --user` in a Bash console.
-3. **Tasks** tab → add three scheduled tasks (free accounts get one task, paid "Hacker" tier gets more — see PythonAnywhere's current pricing):
+3. **Tasks** tab → add four scheduled tasks (free accounts get one task, paid "Hacker" tier gets more — see PythonAnywhere's current pricing):
    - `python3.11 /home/you/cyclones_bot/roster_alerts.py`
    - `python3.11 /home/you/cyclones_bot/daily_recap.py`
    - `python3.11 /home/you/cyclones_bot/weekly_summary.py`
+   - `python3.11 /home/you/cyclones_bot/player_tracker.py`
 4. Set the times in PythonAnywhere's scheduler (it's UTC).
 5. Set env vars either in a `.env` file in the project folder (`python-dotenv` picks it up automatically) or by exporting them at the